Hiring and keeping staff is more than compliance with the law

 On-line job sites

-Here are a few of the sites available to get you started:
+Here are a few of the sites and services available to get you started:

-There are some active dairy facebook groups where employers advertise jobs and prospective employees look for opportunities.
-Twitter is also quite active.
+Local Facebook pages and groups where employers advertise jobs and prospective employees look for opportunities.
+Twitter is also active.

 First of all, you can short list applicants by comparing their skills, qualifications and experience with the job description.
 Then to assess the short listed applicants: